 - Body hair loss or sexual issues in some people

 Sometimes the signs and symptoms of Addison's disease may appear suddenly.
 Acute adrenal failure (addisonian crisis) can lead to life-threatening shock.
 Seek emergency medical treatment if you experience the following signs and symptoms:

 - Pain in the lower back or legs

-- Severe vomiting and diarrhea, leading to dehydration
+- Severe abdominal pain, vomiting and diarrhea, leading to dehydration

 - Low blood pressure

 When to see a doctor

-See your doctor if you have signs and symptoms that commonly occur in people with Addison's disease, such as:
+See your doctor if you have common signs and symptoms of Addison's disease, such as:

 - Darkened areas of skin